stum0/TXpigeon-CLI/README.md

 Sends an inv message which includes the txid of the transaction we want to broadcast to a randomly connected peer.

-replies to the GetData message with a TX message that includes the imported raw bitcoin transaction
+Replies to the GetData message with a TX message that includes the imported raw bitcoin transaction

 To confirm that the transaction has propogated around the network we listen to the other connected peers for a inv message which contains the txid of the broadcasted transaction.